 If you’re like most modern people, you’re attached to your smart devices nonstop during the day.
 But when the night arrives, it’s time to make an effort and let go of the electronics that keep you engaged, conversational and awake.

-Take a long bath or a warm shower, learn how to meditate, or go read a book on your most comfortable couch.
+Take a long bath or a warm shower, learn how to meditate, or go read a book on your most comfortable furniture.

-Drop the alcohol and coffee before bedtime, too.
-Drinking milk or herbal tea might sound ridiculous, but over time, they start impacting your body and signaling it to go to sleep.
+Forget the alcohol and coffee before bedtime.
+Drinking milk or herbal tea might sound boring, but over time, they start impacting your body and signaling sleep.

 Create an environment that supports sleep